nzlosh/err-stackstorm/docs/dev_references.md

 ## Stackstorm client API

 ### ActionAlias match
-When st2client matches an actinalias, an object is returned with the following methods
+When st2client matches an actionalias, an object is returned with the following methods

     class 'st2client.models.action_alias.ActionAlias'>
     ral_display_name'